History of MQFF

 In 1997, Claire Jackson became President.
 In 1998 City of Melbourne came on as supporter through their arts grants.
 Lisa Daniel joined as Festival Director for the 1999 festival and a period of rapid growth began.

-In 2003 the name was changed to Melbourne Queer Film Festival and in 2004 the screenings moved to the excellent facilities at ACMI except for the fabulous opening nights staged at the iconic Astor.
-The festival was able to host its audience in a lounge staffed by our famous volunteers creating the perfect safe and welcoming environment.
+In 2003 the name was changed to Melbourne Queer Film Festival and in 2004 the screenings moved to the excellent facilities at ACMI except for the fabulous opening nights staged at the iconic Astor Theatre.
+The festival was able to host its audience in a lounge staffed by our famous volunteers, creating the perfect safe and welcoming environment.

 In 2010, following our biggest audience ever, we expanded screenings to Greater Union on Russell Street.
 In 2011, MQFF headed west to the Art Deco splendour of the Sun Theatre to start our first satellite festival over a weekend in late August and brought our opening night into the city at ACMI in 2012.

-What began in the back room of Hares and Hyenas almost 30 years ago has become a leading international queer film festival and a beloved favourite in Melbourne.
-MQFF will continue to work to give its audience access to best in world queer screen culture and incubate local talent.
+2020 marks the 30th year of the Melbourne Queer Film Festival.
+What began in the back room of Hares and Hyenas all those years ago has become a leading international queer film festival, and a beloved favourite in Melbourne.
+MQFF continues to work to give its audience access to best in world queer screen culture and foster local talent.

 We are always looking at how we can bring you even more LGBTIQ+ cinema throughout the year, including outside of Melbourne… so stay tuned!